LTzavella/website/content/authors/admin/_index.md

   <h2><b> Biography </b> </h2>
   <br>
-   <p align= "justify">I currently work as a Postdoctoral Research Associate in Metascience at the School of Psychology, Cardiff University.</p>
+   <p align= "justify">I currently work at the University of Liverpool as a Fellow and my research involves designing and testing population-level interventions that address health inequalities in diet and nutrition. </p>

+   <p align= "justify">My part-time work with Cardiff University focuses on the promotion, evaluation and implementation of open science practices and related initiatives, such as the Transparency and Promotion Openness (<a href="https://www.cos.io/initiatives/top-guidelines">TOP</a>) guidelines and Registered Reports (<a href="https://www.cos.io/initiatives/registered-reports">RRs</a>).</p>

   <p align= "justify">My doctoral work focused on response inhibition training for dietary behaviour change, including paradigm development, proof-of-concept experiments and online studies.
 Research studies further assess the validity of implicit cognition measures, such as the affective priming paradigm.</p>

-  <p align= "justify">Current projects focus on the promotion, evaluation and implementation of open science practices and related initiatives, such as the Transparency and Promotion Openness (<a href="https://www.cos.io/initiatives/top-guidelines">TOP</a>) guidelines and Registered Reports (<a href="https://www.cos.io/initiatives/registered-reports">RRs</a>). <br></br></p>

 <div class="row" style="max-width: 100%; margin-left:0%; margin-right: 0%; padding: 0pt;">
   <div class="column" style="margin-left:0%; margin-right: 0%;padding: 0pt;">